 Overall, you can create an amazing wealth if you focus on buying amazing stocks at a decent price and have the patience to hold it for the long term.

-Value investing works- may be not in short term, but definitely in the long-term.
+Value investing works- may be not in the short term, but definitely in the long-term.

 (Source: Infosys Website, Annual Reports, Corporate Announcements, Moneycontrol)